cburmeister/fluid/README.md

 fluid
 ===

-List media from a directory and stream it to a Chromecast.
+Browse your local movies with IMDB data and stream them to a Chromecast.

 ![Fluid](static/images/sample.jpg)